 In WRspice, one can source files from anchor text in the HTML viewer, if the anchor text consists of a file name with a ".cir" extension.
-Thus, if one has a circuit file named "mycircuit.cir", and the HTML text in the help window contains a reference like then clicking on the "click here" tag will source mycircuit.cir into WRspice.
-Similarly, anchor references to files with a ".raw" extension will be loaded into WRspice (as a rawfile, i.e., a plot data file) when the anchor is clicked.
+Thus, if one has a circuit file named "mycircuit.cir", and the HTML text in the help window contains a reference like click here then clicking on the "click here" tag will source mycircuit.cir into WRspice.
+Similarly, link references to files with a plot data extension will be loaded into WRspice when the anchor is clicked, as if using the load command.
+The known extensions (which of course must match the file type) include ".raw" (for rawfiles), ".csv" (for comma-separated data (CSV) files), and ".csdf" and others for common simulation data format (CSDF) files.